CSS Box Model

 The CSS Box Model

 The CSS box model is essentially a box that wraps around every HTML element.
-It consists of: margins, borders, padding, and the actual content.
+It consists of: content, padding, borders and margins.
 The image below illustrates the box model:

 Explanation of the different parts: